ngutech21/fedimint/README.md

-# Abstract
+# Storagemint
-The storage-module adds a storage layer to fedimint.
+The storage-module adds the capability of storing files for users.
 It can be used to store images, videos, documents, etc. Files can either be stored and retrieved by a command line client (cli) or by using the storage-server.
 The storage-server crate provides a Rest-API and a simple web interface to access the stored data.

 Possible usecases:
 * Store torrent trackerfiles, profilepics, memes and other images that are publicly available